memgraph/docs/products/lab/v1.2.0/style-script.md

 `superhero`.
 After that name expression `superhero` evaluates to the value `"Iron Man"` fo type `String`.

-There are many builtin names that are bound to useful values.
+There are many built-in names that are bound to useful values.
 Most used are boolean values which are bound to `True` and `False` and null value which is bound to `Null`.
-Also all the css web colors are bound to their names.
+Also, all the CSS web colors are bound to their names.
 ```
 dodgerblue
   -> #1e90ff